drashland/wocket/example_apps/chat/README.md

 2. Start the server.

     ```
-    $ deno run --allow-all app.ts
+    $ deno run --allow-net --allow-read app.ts
     ```

-3. Navigate to localhost:3001 in your browser.
+3. Go to `localhost:3001` in your browser.
 Remember, open additoinal browser windows to act as multiple clients.

 4. Start sending messages between clients.